Skip to content

 The Kobo Clara

-Amazon may dominate when it comes to ebooks but Kobo is a strong competitor.
-Kobo’s e-readers do have some features you won’t find on Kindles: the ability to borrow books from the Overdrive library system directly on the device and native support for Pocket articles.
+Amazon may dominate when it comes to ebooks but Kobo is a strong competitor when it comes to e-readers for over-50s.
+Kobo’s e-readers do have some features you won’t find on Kindles.
+You have the ability to borrow books from the Overdrive library system.
+This is possible directly on the device and and you have native support for Pocket articles.

-The new Kobo Clara HD is similar in size, dimension and weight to the standard Kindle and it is a little cheaper than the Kindle Paperwhite.
-It’s not quite as ergonomic as the Paperwhite but more pleasing to handle than the standard Kindle as it has curved corners and a textured back.
+The new Kobo Clara HD is similar in size, dimension and weight to the standard Kindle.
+It is a little less expensive than the Kindle Paperwhite but not quite as ergonomic.
+The curved corners and textured back make it pleasing to handle.
 It has a 6-inch 300ppi touchscreen and the library and store setup is similar to the Kindle.

 An advantage is that you can adjust the brightness and the color temperature of the built-in front light.
-Set your usual bedtime and the Clara HD adjusts the color of the light gradually from a bright white to a color rather like candlelight.
+Set your usual bedtime and the Clara HD adjusts the color of the light.
+It goes gradually from a bright white to a color rather like candlelight.
 It’s ideal if you’re worried about the impact of blue light on your sleep.
-It has 8GB of storage, a week long battery life and plenty of opportunities for customizing your reading experience.
+You have 8GB of storage, a week long battery life and plenty of opportunities to customize reading.

 Pros: Great features; light and portable; color temperature controls